everactive/network-manager/docs/edit-connections.md

 # Edit Connections

-This part will show you how to use a network-manager build-in editor to modify the connections.
+This part will show you how to use a network-manager built-in editor to modify the connections as well as will provide a reference for setting some of the settings.

-Type:
+## Using Built-in Editor

+Aside from offering the possibility to manage and modify the network connections using commandline the network-manager offers a built-in, interactive editor to achieve the same.
+In order to use it type:

 ```
 $ nmcli connection edit